Go to top button

 SDG 14 aims to protect and ensure the sustainable use of oceans.
 This includes the reduction of marine pollution and the impacts of ocean acidification, the ending of overfishing and the conservation of marine and coastal areas and ecosystems.
 SDG 14 has strong interdependencies with a broad range of other SDGs, as oceans sustain coastal economies and livelihoods, contribute to food production and function as a carbon sink

-The EU Bathing Water Directive is one of the success stories in EU water policy and is important to protect human health and the environment.
-It also contributes to ensuring Good Environmental Status under the Marine Strategy Framework Directive and Good Ecological and Chemical Status under the Water Framework Directive.
+The EU Bathing Water Directive is one of the success stories in EU water policy, aimed to protect human health and the environment by complementing the Water Framework Directive.

 4.1.
 Data description

-The indicator shows the share of inland and coastal bathing sites with excellent water quality in the EU.
+The indicator shows the share of inland and coastal bathing sites with excellent water quality in the EU and in other European countries.
 Bathing water quality is assessed according to standards for microbiological parameters (intestinal Enterococci and Escherichia coli).
 The indicator is calculated based on the moving average of at least 16 sampling events in four years to be sure that a realistic bathing water classification is achieved.
 The Bathing Water Directive (BWD) requires Member States to identify and assess the quality of all inland and marine bathing waters and to classify these waters as ‘poor’, ‘sufficient’, ‘good’ or ‘excellent’ depending on the levels of faecal bacteria detected.

 4.2.
 Unit of measure